Victoria - Fotolia

 - There is plenty of hype around software defined networking, and plenty of opportunities for those channel partners that get past that and provide solid solutions.

 - Discover SD-WAN outside of the fundamentals.
 Learn how it plays with management tools, get steps on how to transition from MPLS and read best practices for SD-WAN issues.

 In 2013, the group decided to adopt SD-WAN and simultaneously move many of its datacentres to Azure.

-“That is the first step many organisations take,” says Zimmerli.
+“That is the step many organisations take,” says Zimmerli.
 “Many have cloud-native ambitions, but they get there in stages.
 Today, Gategroup also uses AWS heavily in its business-to-consumer operations, though its core system that integrates with the airlines is on Azure.
 It also uses Office 365 extensively, plus Skype for Business.”

 Gategroup uses Open Systems’ SD-WAN edge devices for physical branch deployments, giving good performance for local internet breakouts to Office 365 and other applications, as well as having SD-WAN in the cloud.

 “The headline benefit of the migration, which only happened after extensive testing, was a cost saving of 25% versus the prior MPLS-dependent setup, while achieving a tenfold increase in bandwidth,” says Zimmerli.

 “More than that, though, the SD-WAN have given Gategroup the flexibility it needs to flex and pivot and grow globally, and particularly when it comes to launching at short notice in new locations with its current multicloud setup.”